L^2GC:Lorentzian Linear Graph Convolutional Networks for Node Classification: Experiments

 \subsection{Datasets}

-To validate the effectiveness and robustness of our proposed framework, we conduct experiments on five publicly node classification datasets under semi-supervise and fully supervised learning.
-With semi-supervised learning, we use Cora, Citeseer, and PubMed \citep{sen2008collective}.
-In these datasets, papers and their citation links are graphs, where nodes are papers and edges are citation links.
+To validate the effectiveness and robustness of our framework, we conduct experiments on five publicly node classification datasets.
+The task can be performed under both semi-supervise and fully supervised learning.
+We used Cora, Citeseer, and PubMed \citep{sen2008collective} with semi-supervised learning.
+In these datasets, papers and their citation links are modeled as graphs, where nodes are papers and edges are citation links.
 For a fair comparison, we adopted the data splitting and evaluation method commonly used in previous studies.

 With fully supervised learning, we use another two real world networks datasets, including Disease and Airport datasets \citep{zhang2021lorentzian}.
 The Disease dataset is a graph with tree structure where node features indicate the susceptibility to the disease.
-The Airport is a transductive dataset where nodes represent airports and edges are the airline routes.
+The Airport dataset is a dataset where nodes represent airports and edges are the airline routes.
 In the Airport dataset, we utilize one-hot encoding to represent the nodes as node features.
-We split nodes in Disease dataset into $30/10/60\%$ and Airport dataset into $70/15/15\%$ for training, validation, and test sets \citep{chami2019hyperbolic, zhang2021lorentzian, chen2022fully}, respectively.
+We split nodes in Disease dataset into $30/10/60\%$ and Airport dataset into $70/15/15\%$ for training, validation, and test sets, respectively.
+These split ratio is in line with \citep{chami2019hyperbolic, zhang2021lorentzian, chen2022fully}.

 These five datasets statistics are described in Table \ref{tab:datastat}, where $\delta$ refers to Gromovs $\delta$-hyperbolicity.
 The lower $\delta$, the more tree-like of the graph.
 From Table~\ref{tab:datastat}, we see that the Cora dataset has the highest $\delta$, which indicates that the hierarchical structure of Cora is not obvious.